The Supermassive Black Hole Mass - Spheroid Stellar Mass Relation for S\'ersic and Core-S\'ersic Galaxies: Introduction

 These revisions to the supermassive black hole scaling relations are in fact expected, given other observed galaxy scaling relations.
 As observational samples have explored a broader range in galaxy luminosity, the L--$\sigma$ relation has been revised from L $\propto \sigma^4$ \citep{Faber:1976} to exhibit two different slopes at high and low luminosity.
-The relation for luminous galaxies is given by L $\propto \sigma^5$ \citep{Schechter:1980,Liu:2008} but for M$_B > -20.5$ mag L $\propto \sigma^2$ \citep{Davies:1983,Matkovic:2005}. \citet{Cappellari:2012} recently reported a bent M--$\sigma$ relation, with the bend at $5 \times 10^{10}$ M$_\odot$.
+The relation for luminous galaxies is given by L $\propto \sigma^5$ \citep{Schechter:1980,Liu:2008} but for M$_B > -20.5$ mag L $\propto \sigma^2$ \citep{Davies:1983,Matkovic:2005}.
 Given this form of the L--$\sigma$ relation, and the log-linear M$_\mathrm{BH}$--$\sigma$ relation, the M$_\mathrm{BH}$--L relation {\it cannot} be log-linear --- it must exhibit the same bend as the L--$\sigma$ relation.
 From these correlations, the expected form of the M$_\mathrm{BH}$--L$_\mathrm{sph}$ relation is: M$_\mathrm{BH} \propto$ L$_\mathrm{sph}^{1.0}$ for luminous core-S\'ersic galaxies and M$_\mathrm{BH} \propto$ L$_\mathrm{sph}^{2.5}$ for the typically less-luminous S\'ersic galaxies, consistent with the findings of GS13.

 The steep M$_{\rm BH}$--L$_{\rm sph}$ relation for S\'ersic galaxies implies that their black hole must grow much more rapidly than their host spheroid.
 In these intermediate-mass galaxies, the accretion of gas plays a significant role in the growth of the spheroid and in fuelling the central supermassive black hole.
 This is seen at high redshift through the coexistence of Active Galactic Nuclei (AGN) with rapidly star-forming sub-millimetre galaxies \citep[e.g.,][]{Blain:1999,Page:2001,Alexander:2005,Pope:2008,Page:2012,Simpson:2012} and ultra-luminous FIR-detected galaxies \citep[e.g.,][]{Norman:1988,Alonso-Herrero:2006,Daddi:2007,Murphy:2009}, and through large spectroscopic surveys of AGN hosts \citep[e.g.,][]{Silverman:2009,Chen:2013}.
 At low redshift this is evident from the coincidence of ongoing star formation or young stellar populations and AGN activity \citep[e.g.,][]{Kauffmann:2003b,Netzer:2009,Rosario:2013}.
 These observations are all consistent with a model in which there is a strong physical link between star formation and AGN activity \citep{Hopkins:2006}.
 In a large sample of low-redshift AGN, \citet{LaMassa:2013} find that the star formation rate is related to the black hole accretion rate by: $\dot{M} \propto SFR^{2.78}$, indicating that gas accretion contributes much more significantly to black hole growth than to star formation.